-We’ll start with four essential things that you should do before setting up a the first Facebook ad.
+We’ll start with four essential things that you should do before setting up your first Facebook ad.
 Next, we’ll tap into the fun part and explore new ways of boosting your Facebook campaign results with advanced strategies.

 1) Set Up a Conversion Funnel

-If you walked up to a stranger on a street and ask them to buy you an ice cream, they’d probably give you a weird look and walk away.
+If you walked up to a stranger on the street and ask them to buy you an ice cream, they’d probably give you a weird look and walk away.